Series 3

 About the Film

-Amid migration grief and integration challenges, Manuel, a former doctor turned community leader, guides immigrant men through a life-changing program, forging resilience, belonging, solidarity, and hope.
+Amid migration grief and integration challenges, Juan Manuel, a doctor turned community leader, guides immigrant men through a life-changing program, forging resilience, belonging, solidarity, and hope.

 Director